jruels/automate-cloud/labs/tf_ansible_vms/index.md

 }
 ```

-Run `terraform destroy` and then `terraform apply` to confirm it works as expected.
+Run `terraform apply` to confirm it works as expected.

+# Cleanup

+Execute `terraform destroy -auto-approve` to destroy the resources.